 For Lopez, monitoring sales by hour doesn’t just help ensure that busy dining times are adequately staffed.
 It has helped him make critical decisions regarding the time Adalina isn’t open for guests.

 “The past two years, this tool has definitely helped us,” says Lopez.
 “From January through April, when it’s a slow time here in Chicago because it’s winter and nobody wants to come out, we used the tool to realize we weren’t getting enough business between 9 and 10.
-We were bleeding money through labor, not making enough money through sales.
-So we cut that one hour early and it’s saved us roughly a thousand dollars in labor from all the back of house employees.”
+We were bleeding money through labor and not making enough money through sales.
+So we cut that one hour early, and it’s saved us roughly a thousand dollars in labor from all the back-of-house employees.”